eingaeph/pip.imbue.hood/README.md

      strings and emitting keystroke (characters) and display state status strings.

-  B. Document the coding style used by kilo for reads and writes.
+  B. Document the coding style used by kilo: example screen reads

-  Lessons: Stand alone code

-  A. Read keypresses, write characters and and integers to the display.

-  B. Copy a file to another, character by character

-  C. Copy a string to the display, file save the string for later
-     examination and use.
+     and writes.

-  D. Clear the screen, etc. using the VT100 escape sequences in self
-     documenting code.
+  Lessons: Build around stand alone (scaffolding) code, chosen to be
+           readable in one sitting,so as to encourage the student to proceed reading kilo.c without mastering all the details.
+           To this end, insofar as possible. code in kilo.c style

+  A. "KEY PRESSES"
+     KEYP: Set terminal in raw mode, read keypresses, write annotations to the display.
+Use kilo.c enum style to deal with keyboard emitted escape sequences

+  B. "DISPLAY"
+     DISP: Starting with a simple hard coded string based on VT100 escape sequences, copy the string to the display, clear the screen, write a message, position the cursor.

+  C. "BUILD E STRUCT"
+     BEST: Build struct E in kilo.c style, that is a struct containing an array of structs, each element array elemtnt describing a line ultimately .

+  D. "SCROLL THE DISPLAY": SCROL
+     Scroll the display with coding in kilo.c E struct style

+  E. "FILE TO E": FELT
+     read a text file, store in an E struct

   Modifications to Kilo (UPD format)

   B. Trace representative source executable statements as tasks are